-Two stimulus packages have been announced by the U.S. government.
-It is possible that a third or even a fourth could be issued.
+Three stimulus packages have been announced by the U.S. government.
+It is possible that a fourth or even a fifth could be issued.
 We will update this page as soon as we know for sure.

 What if someone offers to speed up my payment?

 If something looks too good to be true, it almost always is.
 Now is a good time to be extra wary of scams.
 Don’t click on links whose origins you aren’t 100% sure of.
 Check and recheck the usernames and email addresses of people you engage with online.
 And don’t send money to someone you don’t know.

 There are many good resources available online regarding the economic stimulus.
 The official impact payments website is one of the best.